ModeScore Sustainable Transport certification - KBCN1705

 About ModeScore Sustainable Transport certification:

-ModeScore assess and certify sustainable transport facilities and services in buildings.
+ModeScore assess and certifies sustainable transport facilities and services in buildings.
 ModeScore encompasses ActiveScore within its assessment criteria, covering four pillars of sustainable transportation while incorporating accessibility into each:

 - Public Transportation